Brendonovich/prisma-client-rust/docs/src/pages/writing-data/upsert.md

 `upsert` takes three arguments:
 1. A unique filter
-2. A tuple of create arguments - the `create` helper mentioned in [Create Many](create#create-many) can make this easier
+2. A tuple of create arguments
 3. A list of update data

 The example uses the following Prisma schema: